Please call 1 (714) 520-5060 to book your vacation. Guests under age 18 must have parent or guardian permission to call.

-If you have a 1-Day Regular Ticket, you may use it until it expires, except on the following days in 2016:
+If you have a 1-Day Regular Ticket, you may use it until it expires, except on the following days:

 1-Day Value Ticket

-If you have a 1-Day Value Ticket, you may use it until it expires, except on the following days in 2016:
+If you have a 1-Day Value Ticket, you may use it until it expires, except on the following days:

 Multi-day tickets have different entitlements and validity dates.
 Please check the details of a particular multi-day ticket at time of purchase.